fiinix/fiinix.github.io/_posts/2019/march/2019-03-10-thank-you-for-the-dance.md

 I met her on my first day in kindergarten.

-Her name is Jessica and her soft but pointy noise, chestnut brown hair and steel-blue eyes burn into the foundation of my mind.
+Her name is Jessica and her soft but pointy noise, dark-blonde hair and steel-blue eyes burn into the foundation of my mind.

 *Love.*